Slashbunny/gog-galaxy-plugin-downloader/README.md

 * Extract the zip file anywhere on your PC.
 * Double click on `gog-plugins-downloader.exe` to run the program to download or update your plugins.
+* Run regularly to keep your plugins up to date

 This will only work for Windows.
 If you are using another OS, you will need to follow the Advanced instructions below.